hww/XiKeyboard/README.md

 ## Alternative

-That system has designed for functionality and better keyboard support.
-It is better to use for complex projects with hundreeds of shortcuts.
+This keyboard and menu system has designed for functionality and better keyboard support.
+It is better to use for complex projects with hundreds of shortcuts.

-The other alternative is my advanced menu [XiDebugMenu](https://github.com/hww/XiDebugMenu).
-This project designed for simplicity, for example it has limited amout of types for menu items.
+The other alternative is my simple menu _XiDebugMenu_.
+This project designed for simplicity and low memory footprint.

-If you need more than XiDebugMenu but less than XiKeyboard then consider to use the advanced version [extDebug](https://github.com/Iam1337/extDebug).
+If you need more than _XiDebugMenu_ but less than _XiKeyboard_ then consider to use the advanced version [extDebug](https://github.com/Iam1337/extDebug).
 It has much more features and I believe you will have a professional support from autor [Iam1337](https://github.com/Iam1337).

 ## Terms

 There are sevaral terms you should know before undertand this document